Addono/LISA/readme.md

 ## Customisation
 ### Language
-Currently the language used by the application is hard-coded into Handler.php, for future releases it is planned to move configurations like these into database.
-For now one should edit hard-coded language or substitute all language files in the 'nederlands' language folder with your language of preference.
+Currently, the language used by the application is hard-coded into `Handler.php`, for future releases it is planned to move configurations like these into the database.
+For now, one should edit hard-coded language or substitute all language files in the `nederlands` language folder with your language of preference.
 During development I tried to add translations for both English and Dutch, so the English translation files should be complete.